samstudy/8_vk_friends_online/README.md

 ### Usage

-- `Run the script vk_friends_online`.:
+    Run the script vk_friends_online.:
-    - `Script will require your account user`
+        - Script will require your account user`
-    - `Script will require your password,also notify that during type your password will be hidden`
+        - Script will require your password,also notify that during type your password will be hidden`